-(8 w/w %) for 60 min.
+The alkaline medium was not attained with the addition of any base catalyst to the reaction mixture.
+Instead, native and cooked starch were pre-activated by refluxing with a boiling NaOH ethanolic solution (8 w/w %) for 60 min.
 Then, the alkali starch suspension was vacuum filtered, rinsed with ethanol to remove excess NaOH and washed with diethyl ether to remove the ethanol completely.
 Activated starch was stored under vacuum for one day at most or used immediately in the transesterification reactions.
-0.49 g of alkali native/cooked starch, corresponding to 3 mmol of anhydroglucose units (AGU), and 0.50 g of MeBetCl (3 mmol) were dissolved in 10 mL of DMF or DMSO and kept under reflux for 24 h at 70 °C. The same reaction was also performed using 1:2 and 1:3 M ratios of alkali native/cooked starch to MeBetCl.
+0.49 g of alkali native/cooked starch, corresponding to 3 mmol of anhydroglucose units (AGU), and 0.50 g of MeBetCl (3 mmol) were dissolved in 10 mL of DMF or DMSO and kept under reflux for 24 h at 70 °C. The same reaction was also performed using 1:2 and 1:3 molar ratios of alkali native/cooked starch to MeBetCl.

-For the acid-catalysed transesterification, the reaction mixture containing native/cooked starch (0.49 g, 3 mmol) and MeBetCl (0.50 g, 3 mmol) was dissolved in a 0.04 M H_2SO_4 solution of DMF or DMSO (10 mL) and kept under reflux for 24 h at 70 °C. This was also carried out for 1:2 and 1:3 M ratios of native/cooked starch to MeBetCl.
+For the acid-catalyzed transesterification, the reaction mixture containing native/cooked starch (0.49 g, 3 mmol) and MeBetCl (0.50 g, 3 mmol) was dissolved in a 0.04 M H2SO4 solution of DMF or DMSO (10 mL) and kept under reflux for 24 h at 70 °C. The same reaction was also performed using 1:2 and 1:3 molar ratios of native/cooked starch to MeBetCl.

-In both cases, SB was precipitated using absolute ethanol, vacuum filtered and stored in an oven at 50 °C. The final product from the transesterification in solution is mentioned as SB_S (starch betainate produced in solution) in further discussion.
+In both cases, SB was precipitated using absolute ethanol, vacuum filtered and stored in an oven at 50 $^{\circ}$ C. The final product from the transesterification in solution is mentioned as SBS (starch betainate produced in solution) in further discussion.